About my work: The Skin of Environmental Heritage

 Allows You to pause

 Contemplative photography allows you to pause and reflect when looking at a particular piece of art, the benefits of which you can find as you read through this article.
-Contemplative photography is the art of photographing something which can then be used as art within a home or living environment that has the power to stop you and give you the opportunity to reflect.
+Contemplative photography is the art of photographing something which can then be used as art within a home or living environment that has the power to stop you and allow you to reflect.

 This is where we begin, as the first benefit of contemplative photography is its ability to distract you, almost effortlessly into a relaxed state.
-When we talk about contemplative photography you may originally begin to think that the image itself is what’s most important, in fact it’s very much the opposite.
-The particular image can be of anything, it’s the way in which its portrayed that gives us a calming sensation.
-Not only does contemplative photography change your particular mood, it also has the ability to give us a different perspective when viewing other pieces of photography, doing this opens our minds and eyes to a whole new world...
+When we talk about contemplative photography you may originally begin to think that the image itself is what’s most important it’s very much the opposite.
+The particular image can be of anything, it’s how it's portrayed that gives us a calming sensation.
+Not only does contemplative photography change your particular mood, but it also can give us a different perspective when viewing other pieces of photography, doing this opens our minds and eyes to a whole new world...
 Read more about the benefits of Contemplative Photography

 Fine Art Photography and Contemplative Wall Art from Photos 2022